 Indicator name Healthy Market Dynamics Strategic objective SG4 - Ensure sustainable, healthy market dynamics for vaccines and immunisation-related products at affordable prices Level of reporting 1 - Goal Indicator definition Number of markets exhibiting acceptable levels of healthy market dynamics Numerator Number of vaccine and CCE markets assessed to have acceptable healthy market dynamics Denominator All Gavi supported vaccine and CCE markets Data type Number count Level of disaggregation By individual vaccine and CCE market Frequency of reporting 4 - Annual Responsible team Market Shaping Rationale for use Since 2016, Gavi's market shaping objectives have shifted towards a holistic approach defined by the Healthy Markets Framework (HMF).
 Under the HMF approach, a fundamental attribute of a healthy market is having sufficient supply security to ensure sufficient and uninterrupted supplies of appropriate vaccines to countries.
 As markets continues to evolve, additional market attributes such as innovations and competition may contribute towards the achievement of sustainable and appropriate pricing.
 In contract with a singular focus on price or innovation, this holistic approach better aligns with Gavi's strategic goals to 1) introduce and scale up vaccines and to 2) improve sustainability of immunisation programmes.
-HMF gives a holistic view of markets, where market healthy level is determined by: • Level of supply to meet demand • Level of supply security to mitigate supply risks • Level of long-term competition • Overall programmatic cost and effectiveness due to product characteristics and price per dose • Development of vaccines with improved characteristics that address programmatic needs • Degree to which demand materializes and is predictable over time • Degree to which countries' product choices are evidence-based
+HMF gives a holistic view of markets, where market healthy level is determined by: • Level of supply to meet demand • Level of supply security to mitigate supply risks • Level of long-term competition • Overall programmatic cost and effectiveness due to product characteristics and price per dose • Development of vaccines with improved characteristics that address programmatic needs Degree to which demand materializes and is predictable over time Degree to which countries' product choices are evidence-based

-Indicator name Healthy Market Dynamics Based on assessments of individu individual market health, conducted by core Alliance partners (i.e., UNICEF, BMGF, WHO) ual Healthy Markets Framework attributes and a wholistic overview of each market's programmatic based on the following categories: Method of Unacceptable and requires further intervention Majority of high and medium impact attributes are unmet No improvement is expected without further Alliance intervention measurement Unacceptable with conditions for improvement Majority of high and medium impact attributes are unmet Improvements possible and expected with lead time to materialise Acceptable with risks Majority of high and medium impact attributes are fully met or partially met Interventions are required to mitigate risks Acceptable and sustainable Majority of high and medium impact attributes are fully met or partially met Monitoring required to ensure risks to not increase Analysis and interpretation Impact of analysis: Identification of low HMD drivers is needed to identify appropriate interventions to address challenges and mitigate risks HMF analysis provides context for changes in supply availability and price trends, and thus guidance on whether the changes are acceptable or require interventions to address Analysis takes into consideration a multitude of factors required for access to near-term vaccine supplies as well as conditions for long-term sustainable HMD to facilitate long-term country programmes Strengths and limitations Has enough flexibility to accon Limitations: narkets, with considerations of long-term market evolution and risk mitigation nmodate the specific needs of different market contexts ubjectivity that may pose challenges in reaching assessment alignment Data source Vaccine procurement data: UN Market intelligence data: Gavi IICEF SD MoU reports MS roadshows, Alliance partner industry engagements
+Indicator name Healthy Market Dynamics Semi-quantitative assessment of individual market health, conducted by core Alliance partners (i.e., UNICEF, BMGF, WHO) Based on assessments of individual Healthy Markets Framework attributes and a wholistic overview of each market's programmatic context, markets will be assessed based on the following categories: Method of Unacceptable and requires Majority of high and medium impact attributes are unmet further intervention No improvement is expected without further Alliance intervention measurement Unacceptable with conditions for improvement Majority of high and medium impact attributes are unmet Improvements possible and expected with lead time to materialise Acceptable with risks Majority of high and medium impact attributes are fully met or partially met Interventions are required to mitigate risks Acceptable and sustainable Majority of high and medium impact attributes are fully met or partially met Monitoring required to ensure risks to not increase Analysis and interpretation Impact of analysis: Identification of low HMD drivers is needed to identify appropriate interventions to address challenges and mitigate risks HMF analysis provides context for changes in supply availability and price trends, and thus guidance on whether the changes are acceptable or require interventions to address Analysis takes into consideration a multitude of factors required for access to near-term vaccine supplies as well as conditions for long-term sustainable HMD to facilitate long-term country programmes Strengths and limitations Strengths: Gives a more holistic view of markets, with considerations of long-term market evolution and risk mitigation Has enough flexibility to accommodate the specific needs of different market contexts Limitations: Flexibility comes with added subjectivity that may pose challenges in reaching assessment alignment Data source Vaccine procurement data: UNICEF SD MoU reports Market intelligence data: Gavi MS roadshows, Alliance partner industry engagements